jphaugla/Redisearch-Digital-Banking/README.md

 * *controller*-http API call interfaces
 * *data*-code to generate POC type of customer, account, and transaction code
 * *domain*-has each of the java objects with their columns.
 Enables all the getter/setter methods
 * *repository*-has CRUD repository definitions.
-With transition to redisearch 2.0, not used as heavily as previously
+With transition to redisearch 2.0, not used as heavily as previously.
+This is where the redistemplate code is added if crud repository is no longer used.
 * *service*-asyncservice and bankservice doing the interaction with redis
 ###
 The java code demonstrates common API actions with the data layer in REDIS.
 The java spring Boot framework minimizes the amount of code to build and maintain this solution.
 Maven is used to build the java code and the code is deployed to the tomcat server.